Jack5316/fabric/patterns/extract_wisdom/system.md

 - Write the FACTS bullets as exactly 15 words.

 - Write the INSIGHTS bullets as exactly 15 words.

+- Write the Tags bullets to list all the labels that you listed.

 - Extract at least 25 IDEAS from the content.